Headstorm/foundry-ui/README.md

 * Allow custom styling and behavior of indvidual components with Foundry’s unique architecture
 * Reach users on any device for any use case while maintaining full functionality and accessibilty

-At of the time this writing, Foundry is new and launching with a fully supported React version, while the Angular version is a work in progress, but don't let that stop you from reaching out about contributing on the Angular version.
+At of the time this writing, Foundry is new and launching with a fully supported React version.
+The Angular version is a work in progress, but don't let that stop you from reaching out about contributing on the Angular version.

 ## Foundry for React